tarunsachdeva/blog/_posts/2018-10-08-it-doesnt-have-to-be-crazy-at-work.markdown

 It's interesting to have read this today, because just yesterday I [wrote]({{ site.baseurl }}{% post_url 2018-10-07-ventakesh-rao-plugged-in-turnpike %}) about Venkatesh Rao's thinking about how we need to build a muscle memory for all types of information streams.
 The approach in this book feels like the antithesis.

-Regardless - it's a quick read, and a refreshing take company building and culture.
+Regardless - it's a quick read, and a refreshing take on company building and culture.
 Get it [here](https://basecamp.com/books/calm).